 If you’re finding it difficult to stay energized long enough to go for a walk, Pokémon GO might be the motivation you need.
 Basically, this game could be the carrot on the end of the string that gets you moving without even realizing that you’re exercising.

 You can play this game virtually anywhere, and you don’t need a penny to start playing it, although there are in-app purchases to help you get various items.
 Check out our Pokémon GO starter tips to give you a leg up.

 Download: Pokémon GO (Free, in-app purchases available)

-However you choose to get fit, these apps should help you achieve progress.
-Not only do they help improve physical health, but exercise has a positive secondary effect for mental health too.
+However you choose to get fit—whether it’s by working out at home or by walking outside—these free fitness apps for the iPhone should help you achieve that progress.
+Not only do they assist with your physical health, but exercise can have a positive secondary effect on your mental health, too.

 For more, check out our list of self-care apps to improve your mental health .